 Source: Federal Reserve Bank of Chicago

-Federal Reserve Bank of Chicago, Chicago Fed Survey of Business Conditions: Current Capital Spending Index [CFSBCCAPX], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/CFSBCCAPX, September 22, 2023.
+Federal Reserve Bank of Chicago, Chicago Fed Survey of Economic Conditions: Current Capital Spending Index in Federal Reserve District 7: Chicago [CFSBCCAPX], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/CFSBCCAPX, September 22, 2023.